 Some of Eagle's clients have relationships with particular brokers or brokerage firms.
 In such cases, the establishment of brokerage fees and commissions is generally a matter of negotiation between the client and broker.
 The brokers generally act as custodian of the client's assets as well.
-Any client-directed brokerage instructions are required to be in writing.

-When clients require the use of a particular brokerage house as a custodian and broker, specific transaction prices and commission costs could be more or less attractive for the client.
+When clients require the use of a particular brokerage house as a custodian and broker, whether for all or a portion of such clients' transactions, specific transaction prices and commission costs could be more or less attractive for the client.
 Certain clients have arrangements with their broker-dealers whereby clients pay a separate fee to their broker-dealer and are not charged commissions on trades.
 Eagle does not assume responsibility for judging the fairness of these fees as they may or may not encompass services beyond stock trading and custody.
 Discretionary trading accounts are generally traded ahead of accounts where the client has requested that Eagle trade with a specific broker (also known as directed trading accounts), as well as certain accounts participating in wrap fee programs.
 Trading ahead may or may not benefit accounts, depending upon market conditions.